tarantool/doc/doc/2.2/book/box/box_space.rst

     space, both when the 'guest' user *is* and *is not* allowed to read from the database.

-    First, start Tarantool and grant the 'guest' user with read, write and execute
+    First, start Tarantool and grant read, write and execute privileges to the 'guest' user:
-    privileges:

     .. code-block:: tarantoolsession